 Learn breathing and pranayama techniques to help you manage stress, pain, and health.
 Practicing a smooth slower breathing rate can lower blood pressure, promote feelings of calm and relaxation, improve digestion, and help you de-stress.
 It must be taught by an experienced practitioner.

-Stress is a perception of lack of control in our world; if we are too busy to manage it, have deadlines, can’t control our children or partners don’t behave how we would like them, even institutions can be hard to deal with.
+Stress can be useful at times, but if it is prolonged or severe it can be damaging.
+Harmful stress may occur if you are too busy to manage it, have deadlines, your children or partners dont behave how you would like them to, even institutions can be hard to deal with.
 There is so much in our modern world.
-This will affect the nervous system releasing adrenaline, which when chronic becomes cortisol.
+This will affect your nervous system releasing adrenaline, which when chronic becomes a hormone called cortisol.
 Raised cortisol levels affect sleep and weight gain, further exacerbating the system.
 Stress is also useful at times, as a motivator, as giving us extra energy to perform a task, it is when it becomes too frequent, too severe that our health is affected.

 Yoga can help by teaching us how to reset the system, and how to detach from daily worries, while still being responsible.
 How can you do that?
 Come and have a talk to us and we will explain in the context of your life.